Skip to main content

 7. Encourage Healthy Coping Mechanisms

 Encourage your partner to engage in activities that help them cope healthily.
-This could include deep breathing exercises, going for a walk, listening to calming music, or practicing mindfulness.
+This could include deep breathing exercises, trauma-informed yoga, going for a walk, listening to calming music, or practicing mindfulness.
 Offer to join them in these activities if it would be supportive.

 8. Set Boundaries and Practice Self-Care